pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

     the humanity prefers batman over superman

+Let's go further how accurately TextBlob classifies positive, negative, and neutral on each text.
+That is called Sentiment Analysis. using the function 'get_tweets()', I saved all the live tweets in variable 'tweets'.

 ```python
 tweets = get_tweets('superman')
 tweets
 ```
+The following tweets shows the live tweets on the first keyword 'superman' at that moment.

     ['RT @CristianT__T: The Best #superman 🧤🧤 https://t.co/UmXiDDQ4c4',
      '@DanSlott WATCHMEN\nPERSEPOLIS\nMAUS\nBATMAN YEAR ONE\nX-MEN GOD LOVES, MAN KILLS\nSECRET WARS\nIDENTITY CRISIS\nBATMAN BLACK MIRROR\nSPIDER-MAN SAGA OF THE ALIEN COSTUME\nALL-STAR SUPERMAN',